 Our eye muscles and eyesight tend to degenerate as we age.
 Our optometrist will test for eye conditions such as cataracts, age-related macular degeneration, diabetic retinopathy and glaucoma.
-Recommended for older adults age 40 and above, once every 6 months to 1 year.
+Recommended for adults once every 6 months to 1 year, especially for those age 40 and above.

 Consultation is available in English, Mandarin and Hokkien (please contact us to schedule an appointment beforehand).